Centre for Clinical Treatment Research

 Proposals for up to five referees who are considered qualified to assess the application.
 The expert’s name, title, email and address must be stated.
 We are not obliged to use the experts proposed by the applicant.

 We will not assess documents and websites linked to in the application, or other attachments than those specified above.
 There is no technical validation of the content of uploaded attachments, so please ensure that you upload the correct file for the selected type of attachment.

-Applications submitted for this call will be assessed on the basis of the three main criteria Excellence, Impact and Implementation.
+Applications submitted for this call will be assessed on the basis of the following criteria:

 • Assess scientific creativity and originality.